 Practical ideas developed by Halton professionals organized by the Developmental Assets categories.

-Young woman talks about how building assets doesn’t have to be complicated or time consuming.
+2-minute video of a young woman talking about how building assets doesn’t have to be complicated or time consuming.
 Benefits a peer mentor audience.

 Research links and school-focussed asset-building resources compiled by Halton Region Public Health.